 As Mahmood Mamdani reminded the rest of us in the London Review of Books in 2007, a lot of where Arab and African begins and ends in Sudan, originates with the current attention given to Darfur and is highly politicized.
 As Mamdani wrote, “… both ‘Arab’ and ‘African’ have several meanings in Sudan.”
 You could also become Arab or African over time.
 Not surprisingly, Arabs are the villains in the tale.

 ABC News is at least right about this; that “Christian conservatives have latched on to the plight of Sudan’s southerners since former President George W. Bush’s first term.”

-July 9 is when South Sudan will officially celebrate its independence.
-Somehow Palin got herself an invitation.
-Well she is tagging along with Franklin Graham, a TV preacher who believes “the Islamic seed” was passed through Obama by his father, Barack Snr.
-And as we know conveniently South Sudan is “a Christian nation.”
+But we’re digressing.
+Somehow Palin got herself an invitation to the independence celebrations.
+She is tagging along with Franklin Graham, an American TV preacher who believes “the Islamic seed” was passed through Barack Obama by his father, Barack Snr.

 First reactions around my house ranged from “Is she going to stay there?
-That would be a good thing” to “Don’t the Sudanese have enough problems already.”
+That would be a good thing” (I am not sure South Sudanese would take kindly to an unwanted tenant) to “don’t the Sudanese have enough problems already” (on this I concur).